Red round Aurora Pepper peppers with one sliced pod

 History & Origin of Aurora Pepper

-Aurora was developed in the United States as part of a wave of ornamental pepper breeding that gained traction in the late 20th century.
-Breeders working within American pepper cultivation traditions recognized that compact, colorful C. annuum varieties could serve dual roles: decorative container plants and genuine heat sources in the kitchen.
+Aurora is commonly listed by seed sellers and pepper references as a Mexican-origin ornamental pepper as part of a wave of ornamental pepper breeding that gained traction in the late 20th century.
+Breeders working within Mexican and global ornamental pepper cultivation traditions recognized that compact, colorful C. annuum varieties could serve dual roles: decorative container plants and genuine heat sources in the kitchen.

 The multi-stage color ripening - a trait shared with some traditional varieties from the facing heaven pepper's rich cultural background in Chinese cuisine - was selected deliberately to maximize visual appeal.
 Unlike purely ornamental peppers bred to reduce pungency, Aurora retained its 30,000–50,000 SHU heat throughout development.